neondatabase/neon/docs/glossary.md

 ### Branch

-We can create branch at certain LSN using `neon timeline branch` command.
+We can create branch at certain LSN using `neon_local timeline branch` command.
 Each Branch lives in a corresponding timeline[] and has an ancestor[].